ARTIST’S STATEMENT

 Plockton in Wester Ross and the islands of Mull and Iona are areas where I have returned to on many occasions and from where a lot of inspiration comes.
 I love their remoteness and their quality of light and try to reflect this in my work.
 Iona is a special place for me and is an unlimited source of subject matter.
 I will always return.

 I work in oils using a range of palette knives and brushes (mostly large flats and filberts which allow me to keep it loose).
-I tend to use anything to apply the paint that makes an interesting mark, even fingers come in handy when moving the paint around!
+I tend to use all sorts of things to apply the paint - anything that makes an interesting mark when moving the paint around!

 The paints I use are artist quality permanent pigments.